nightfallai/nightfall_code_scanner/README.md

 In the example, we are ignoring all file paths with a `tests` subdirectory, and only scanning on `go` and `json` files.

+### Redaction

+Redaction can be configured by using the key `defaultRedactionConfig`.
+Nightfall supports the following keys on this
+object:
+* `maskConfig`: replacing findings with a character; for example the SSN `678-99-8212` might be masked as `***-**-****`.
+* `substitutionConfig`: replacing findings with a custom phrase, such as `oh no! 🙈`
+* `infoTypeSubstitutionConfig`: replacing findings with the name of the matched info type, such as `CREDIT_CARD_NUMBER`.
+* `cryptoConfig`: using an RSA public key to encrypt findings

+If your config file specifies a non-null value for `defaultRedactionConfig`, then exactly one of the above keys must be filled out; if more than one is filled out, the Nightfall API will return a 400 error code.

+For more information on how to configure redaction-related fields, refer to the [Nightfall docs](https://docs.nightfall.ai/reference/scanpayloadv3).

 ## Configuration Examples

 - Using a pre-built Detection Rule